nadrino/kotor-walkthrough/exported_notes/KOTOR Guide.md

 - Kill Siths, talk with guy, learn about hidden becks
 - Largo -> Davik bounty ->** don't tell**
 - Go back to home, talk with Carth (5)
-- Continue road to lower city, 3 guys -> aggress them -> PCO but 150 PX (instead of 60) and loot
+- Continue road to lower city, 3 guys -> aggress them -> PCO but 150 XP (instead of 60) and loot
 - Droid store -> buy crapy droid (XP) -> get refund, not more (DSP +25cred)
 - ***Buy 7 parts in her shop (sell if needed)***
 - Go to the lower city entrance, sith talks with you, go to the military base door, go back equip You (not carth, conversation with the sith will not make sense) with the armor